judekaney/cloud-resume-challenge/README.md

 # resume-gitactions
-HTML, JavaScript, Python, and terraform for an AWS S3 static website.
+HTML, JavaScript, Python, and Terraform for an AWS S3 static website.